Gloriana (barge): Great River Race

 On Saturday 15 September 2012, Gloriana was the leading boat of the Great River Race on the final stretch from Richmond, London to the finishing point at Ham, London.
 Gold Medal rower Sophie Hosking and Silver Medallist Rob Williams were aboard Gloriana.
 She was also rowed by youngsters supported by The Rowing Foundation, the Race's official charity.
 She passed under Richmond Bridge before mooring opposite the finish, below Ham House, in time to greet the winner of London's 25th River Marathon.

-800th Anniversary of Magna Carta
+800th anniversary of Magna Carta

 On Saturday 13 June 2015 and Sunday 14 June 2015, the Gloriana took part in celebrations commemorating the 800th anniversary of the sealing of Magna Carta.
 Accompanied by various other royal boats, including the Royal Shallop Jubilant, she journeyed from Marlow to Runnymede, the location where Magna Carta was sealed by King John.
 On board the Jubilant was the Windsor Magna Carta, a facsimile of the original 1215 Magna Carta currently stored in the archives of the Windsor and Royal Borough Museum.

 Outside state usage

-The Gloriana has been based in St Katharine Docks, London, where she is kept and prepared for usage.
+The Gloriana has been based in St Katharine Docks, London, where she is moored and prepared for usage.
 During the summer, the barge can often be observed travelling between central London and Henley on Thames, powered by her inboard motors.